ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 ProsCons

-4D Guidance = best adaptive stability — proactive, not intrusive10.9 oz — heavy for a daily trainer
+4D Guidance System provides adaptive proactive stability without stiffness10.9 oz weight is heavy for a daily trainer

 Is the ASICS Kayano 32 good for plantar fasciitis?